2025-2026 Academic Catalog

 Introduction to the culture and civilization of China with an emphasis on how the key ideas and practices of Chinese culture shape the daily lives of contemporary Chinese people.
 Taught in English.

 GLC 346.
-The Language of Food in East Asia.
+Understanding East Asia Through Food.
 3 Hours

 GLC 347.
 Latin/x America and Performing Human Rights.
 3 Hours